awebson/Political-Vector-Projector/README.md

 # Political Vector Projector

-Given word vectors trained by word2vec (Mikolov et al. 2013) or fastText (Bojanowski et al. 2016), project the vectors of U.S. senators onto a 'conservative' to 'liberal' axis.
+Given word vectors trained by `word2vec` (Mikolov et al. 2013) or `fastText` (Bojanowski et al. 2016), this program projects the vectors of U.S. senators onto a "conservative" to "liberal" axis.
 The scalar components of such projections may be interpreted as a valid metric of political ideology.

 Learn more about this project at [here](https://empirical.coffee/blog/2017/political-vector-projector).
+See this [iPython Notebook](http://nbviewer.jupyter.org/github/albertwebson/PoliVec_Projector/blob/master/PoliVec_Projector.ipynb) for complete experiment results.

 ## Highlight